This is my review of using SelfWealth over the past three years to buy shares in Australia.

 Captain FI readers can even use this link to get their first 5 share purchases completely brokerage free (a value of $47.5)

-SelfWealth is the best choice for an online broker for those on the path to financial independence.
+SelfWealth is probably the best choice for an online broker for those on the path to financial independence.

 Where did SelfWealth come from

-SelfWealth was established in Australia by Andrew Ward in 2012 as a FINTECH (financial technology) start up that offered a new solution to the age old investment dilemma – how do I invest smartly without losing a bunch of my cash to transaction costs and brokerage fees.
+SelfWealth was established in Australia by Andrew Ward in 2012 as a FINTECH (financial technology) start up that offered a new solution to the age old investment dilemma – how do I invest smartly without losing a bunch of my cash to transaction costs and brokerage fees?.

 SelfWealth has since even listed on the Australian Stock Exchange – you can read about it here, although I don’t know much about this and am not personally a share holder.
+SelfWealth works in partnership with the Australian stock broker OpenMarkets, which provide CHESS sponsorship for your Selfwealth account.

 The Team that created and run SelfWealth